What is Contemplative psychotherapy?

-One of the core foundations of therapy builds on deepening a person's connection with their basic goodness and sense inherent self-worth.
+One of the core foundations of therapy builds on deepening a person's connection with their basic goodness and sense of inherent self-worth.

-When we feel a separateness from these parts of our being, it is possible to use therapy as a bridge to reconnect.
+When we feel separateness from these parts of our being, it is possible to use therapy as a bridge to reconnect.

 The way we discover our gifts is to understand and discover ourselves.

 The natural state of our mind is made up of three qualities, openness, clarity, and compassion.
-The habitual patterns and mental distortions we learn in life often cover up the open, clear, and compassionate qualities of mind.
-These three qualities of mind are foundations of mental health and well-being.
+The habitual patterns and mental distortions we learn in life often cover up the open, clear, and compassionate qualities of the mind.
+These three qualities of mind are the foundations of mental health and well-being.
 When we quiet the mind and begin to build a more connected relationship with ourselves, then we can get beyond these distortions and closer to a peaceful mental state.

 Working with Your emotional experience is an essential part of Your life.

-Therapy is also about helping the you develop practices for cultivating mindful awareness in all moments of your life, even outside of therapy sessions.
+Therapy is also about helping you develop practices for cultivating mindful awareness in all moments of your life, even outside of therapy sessions.
 Our emotional experience of the world is full of rich experiences, that many times can be life enhancing, such as experiences of joy.
 Our experience of other emotions like sadness can also be quite difficult.
 When we learn to embrace our present moment situation more often, we learn how to enjoy or work with all the experiences of life.

-Developing mindful awareness helps connect us to the direct felt sense of emotion in the body, which the practice allows for greater and more full experience of our everyday lives.
+Developing mindful awareness helps connect us to the direct felt sense of emotion in the body, which the practice allows for a greater and more full experience of our everyday lives.